AvaProtocol/OAK-docs/_docs/upgrade-collator-node.md

 date: 2022-06-04
 ---

-Please join the [OAK Discord](https://discord.gg/7W9UDvsbwh) server to be notified of new node versions.
+Please join the [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh) server to be notified of new node versions.
 This will be announced in technical updates channels.
 If are not diligent about upgrading to the lastest node version, your node may stop producing blocks and you will likely get less rewards (if you are part of the candidate pool).

 The steps below should only cause 3-5 minutes of downtime for your node, if done properly.